Skip directly to site content Skip directly to page options Skip directly to A-Z link Skip directly to A-Z link Skip directly to A-Z link

 Biofilm Assay

 We used crystal violet staining to measure biofilm.
 We resuspended B. pseudomallei overnight broth cultures to an OD600 of ≈0.2 in phosphate-buffered saline (PBS) and diluted the bacterial suspensions 1:10 into LBG, GTB, M9G, or M9GC in CoStar polystyrene 96-well plates, incubated at room temperature or 37°C for 24 or 48 hours.
 Before staining, we measured the OD600, after which we aspirated plates, washed 3 times with PBS to remove planktonic cells, and fixed with 100% ethanol for 30 minutes at room temperature.
-After fixing the samples in ethanol, we added 0.1% (wt/vol) crystal violet to each well for 15 minutes, washed 3 times with PBS, after which we solubilized the remaining stain in 33% acetic acid.
+After fixing the samples in ethanol, we added 0.1% (wt/vol) crystal violet to each well for 15 minutes, and washed 3 times with PBS, after which we solubilized the remaining stain in 33% acetic acid.
 To quantify staining as an indicator of biofilm formation, we measured the OD600.
 When necessary, we diluted samples in 33% acetic acid to ensure that readings were within linear range.
 We averaged >3 technical replicates in each experiment.
 Data reported are the result of >4 individual experiments.

 Mouse Exposure to Aerosolized Bacteria